How To Become A 10x Developer: Step-By-Step Guide

 I’m not saying you need to go learn microbiology, but why not go a little broader than your current skill set?

+Even within programming you could learn about different programming paradigms, such as functional, procedural, or declarative programming.
 At the very least, you’ll learn something new.
 Or, it might even enhance your problem-solving skills when it comes to your daily work.

-Software development is a team effort, and so being able to work effectively with others - whether it's understanding their code, reconciling different viewpoints, or coordinating efforts - is crucial.
+Software development is a team effort, and so being able to work effectively with others, whether it's understanding their code, reconciling different viewpoints, or coordinating efforts, is crucial.

-So when working with a team or interacting with clients, strive to understand their perspective and take their input into account.
+Communication isn't just about talking, it's also about listening.
+So when working with a team or interacting with clients, (or even sitting for tech interviews), strive to understand their perspective and take their input into account.
 This can lead to better solutions and a more harmonious working environment.

 It might seem woo woo, but having empathy and considering the needs and feelings of others is an important part of effective communication.
 This can help in building better relationships with your team and clients, and fostering a positive working environment.